derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/09/2022 16:24:39 : 3 Database Admins walked into a NoSQL bar.
+15/09/2022 16:24:21 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer was found dead in the shower.
-Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->